 "A true original, Marykate has crafted a style with humor and irony intact anchored in daily life."
 Rolling Stone

 Marykate grew up in a small New England town and currently lives in NYC.
-In addition to painting and songwriting, O'Neil has long been involved in issues involving civil rights and education.
+In addition to painting and songwriting, O'Neil has long been involved in civil rights.
 She earned her B.A. in philosophy from Boston University; M.A. in education policy and politics from Columbia University and J.D. from the University of Connecticut.
 Marykate has studied painting at the Art Student's League of New York, the New York Studio School, Parsons and Mass Art.